- Reference Services

-- You must provide your own laptop computer with a compatible network card and your own browser software.
+- You must provide your own laptop computer, smart phone or other device with a compatible network card and your own browser software.
 The Osterhout Free Library provides no guarantee that your equipment will be compatible or that you will be able to make a wireless connection.

 - Library staff is not able to provide technical assistance for any equipment or connection to the system.

 - The Osterhout Free Library is not responsible for damage to your computer or computer files due to your use of the wireless network.

 - All Internet use through the Library wireless network will be filtered using the same criteria as the filters on the Library’s computers.

 - The Osterhout Free Library’s wireless network is not secure and you must provide your own virus protection.
 Information sent from your laptop can be captured by anyone with a wireless device and appropriate software.

 - Printing is not available through the Osterhout Free Library network for wireless users.